Fair and Ethically Sourced Gold

 Why Fairly Sourced Gold?

 Gold is not just a raw material, it is a metal that is used to back financial systems, structure trade, and leverage economics.
 As a result, mined gold will always be in demand.
-Omi Woods understands this and aims to balance the environmental benefits of recycled gold, with the realities of the gold mining market in a way that encourages fair and ethical gold extraction in African and Indigenous Communities.
+Omi Woods understands this and aims to balance the environmental benefits of using primarily recycled gold, with the realities of the gold mining market in a way that encourages fair and ethical gold trading in African and Indigenous Communities.

 Why is this Important to Omi Woods?